khackethal/project-1/README.md

 I decided to only have one board, which is hardcoded into a JavaScript build function.
 The only html for the grid is a parent div.
 The width of the board is set to 18, and a FOR LOOP is used to create child divs.
 Each div is being pushed into an Array as it is created.
 This Array is then looped over in order to apply the correct class to each div.
-This function to build the grid and seed the classes is run on onClick when the user clicks the NEW GAME button displayed on page load.
+This function to build the grid and seed the classes is run on onClick when the user clicks the START button displayed on page load.

 ### Classes & Variables